ChrisGrigg/WeatherWebApp/README.md

 # WeatherWebApp

 An app where users can enter cities they would like to see weather for and view a list.
-Angular best practices have been followed where possible and the structure is desinged to be scalable and testable.

 TODO: